Bologna Street Food Guide: 10 Best Foods & Places (2025 Updated)

 Crema Fritta is a small cube of custard cream with a light lemon scent.
 It’s sprinkled with a mix of flour, eggs and breadcrumbs, then fried in seed oil.

-Only when it’s Carnival time and the craving for fried food intensifies, it’s possible to celebrate it properly by having a whole cone of it.
+During Carnival season, the craving for fried food peaks, making it the perfect time to enjoy a whole cone of it.

 Where to eat it